YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 **Argument Postconditionals**

 Commands that affect the flow of control may accept postconditionals on individual command arguments.
-Because multiple arguments act as multiple commands, this is a straight-forward application of the same principal as command postconditional.
+Because multiple arguments act as multiple commands, this is a straight-forward application of the same principle as command postconditional.
 The only M standard commands that accept argument postconditionals are DO, GOTO, and XECUTE.
 The YottaDB command extensions that accept argument postconditionals are BREAK, ZGOTO, and ZSYSTEM.

 +++++++++++++++++
 Timeouts